erasmosoares/sample-node/README.md

 # Docker

-Before run docker, add the environment variables to the DockerFile after the run npm install:
+Before run docker, add the environment variables to the DockerFile after the command "run npm install":

 ```docker
 FROM node:18.14.2-alpine3.17